-SUGGESTED TRAIL LOOP:
+SUGGESTED TRAIL LOOP: Westside to Oakwood to Alta Vista to Three Lakes Loop length: 3 miles Degree of difficulty: Moderate Elevation gain: 770 feet freedom

-Westside to Oakwood to Alta Vista to Three Lakes
+10 | REGIONAL PARKS TRAIL CHALLENGE | SONOMA COUNTY

-Loop length: 3 miles
+• Foothill Regional Park in northeast Windsor is a former cattle ranch in the foothills of the Mayacamas Mountains.
+The landscape features dense oaks, sweeping views of Windsor, fishing ponds, and spring wildflowers.

-- Foothill Regional Park in northeast Windsor is a former cattle ranch in the foothills of the Mayacamas Mountains.
-The landscape features dense oaks, sweeping views of Windsor, fishing ponds, and spring wildflowers. - Easy walking distance from several Windsor neighborhoods.
+- Ninety-five percent of this 211-acre park burned during the 2019 Kincade Fire.
+While much of the natural landscape has rebounded quickly, Foothill still presents a unique opportunity to see fire ecology and the nature's recovery in action.
+Trail and infrastructure rebuild projects are still underway. - Easy walking distance from several Windsor neighborhoods.
 Popular with dog walkers, families, trail runners, mountain bikers and equestrians. - Restroom and drinking fountain in the parking lot.

 - Nearly 7 miles of trails.
-Terrain ranges from a strenuous climb up Alta Vista Trail from Pond C to a gentle stroll along Three Lakes Trail.
+Terrain ranges from a strenuous climb up the newly renovated Alta Vista Trail from Pond C to a gentle stroll along Three Lakes Trail.
 The Westwood and Oakwood trails offer beautiful views. - This suggested loop follows the park perimeter via several connecting trails.
 The route winds through oaks scattered with bay, madrone and buckeye trees.
 You'll pass fishing ponds on the last leg.
 The loop can be extended on connecting, interior trails.